 Ironically, bankruptcy isn’t cheap, but it is a wise investment in your future.
 There are three types of bankruptcy costs you have to look at before filing: Court filing fees, attorney fees, and “make it happen” fees.

 Filing bankruptcy comes with responsibilities that cost money, and you’ll have to make them happen.
 You’ll have to take a credit counseling course before you file for bankruptcy, and you’ll have to take a financial management class after you file your paperwork (but before you get your bankruptcy discharge).
 Credit counseling fees are in the ballpark of $10-$50.
-If your income is below 150% of federal poverty guidelines, you can get a fee waiver.
+If your income is below 150% of federal poverty guidelines, you can get the course fee waived.

-You’ll also be responsible for attending a 341 meeting, otherwise known as the Meeting of Creditors.
-Plan ahead to budget money for gas, public transportation, or ride-hailing services.
+You’ll also be responsible for attending a 341 meeting, otherwise known as the meeting of creditors.
+While many of these meetings happen virtually now, if you need to attend in-person, plan ahead to budget money for transportation and time off work.
 You’ll also need to provide the court with forms and documents.
 You may need postage money to mail your bankruptcy documents and it will cost more than a single stamp.

 For people with no income and no assets, filing bankruptcy can be easier than applying for financial aid or buying a house.
 If you have a steady income and assets, and you’d prefer the repayment provisions a type 13 bankruptcy provides, an attorney can help you deal with creditors and objections so you can get the repayment plan you can afford.